 Both a pump and pod are programmed to deliver rapid-acting insulin 24 hours a day based on each person’s individual needs.
 For insulin needs during meals or to make corrections to high blood sugar levels, the user would simply use the buttons on the pump or on the handheld device for the pod to give precise doses of insulin.

-The three greatest benefits to delivering insulin via pump or pod, compared to a syringe or pen, are:
+The three greatest benefits of delivering insulin via pump or pod, compared to a syringe or pen, are:

-- The ability to deliver extremely precise dosing options, down to the 0.025 unit.
+- The ability to deliver extremely precise dosing options, down to 0.025 units.

 - The ability to suspend or quickly reduce insulin delivery to compensate for variables like exercise, or for a picky toddler who decided halfway through dinner to stop eating.